Paul Krugman, an economist born in 1953, wrote a book published in 2012 by Flammarion entitled: Sortez-nous de cette crise… maintenant !

 Chapter 7 – Anatomy of an Inadequate Response – Get Us Out of This Crisis Now, Paul Krugman

-Summary : Paul Krugman gives his concrete analysis of the course of the crisis.
-How the crisis was triggered before 2008, and how the economic policies pursued then only led to the aggravation of this crisis.
-It is not so much the nature of the measures taken that is questioned, but rather their lack of ambition: for Krugman, it was necessary to react on a much larger scale than Obama did.
+Summary: Paul Krugman analyzes the course of the crisis: how it was triggered before 2008, and how the economic policies pursued then only led to the aggravation of this crisis.
+He questions not so much the nature of the measures, but rather their lack of ambition.
+According to Paul Krugman, it was necessary to react on a much larger scale than the one targeted by Barack Obama.

 1. The crisis is happening